onlyveen/pra-go/content/blog/turning-ai-slop-into-design.md

 Not final assets.
 Only moodboard.

 It gave me composition ideas I would not have sketched myself.
-It gave me texture and background surfaces.
+It gave me texture & background surfaces.
 It gave me mockup scenes — shopping bags, hang tags, fabric drapes — which otherwise means a photoshoot or two hours of searching stock sites.
 It gave me a rough brand board that I could react to.

 And reacting is faster than starting.
 That is the real benefit.
 A designer looking at six average layouts will find the right answer faster than a designer staring at an empty artboard.